Fix WiFi Connectivity Issues in Windows 10 & Windows 8(8.1)PC Problems, Windows 10, Windows 8, Windows 8.1

 - Type the command EXIT and hit Enter key to finish

 You are also suggested to check out all the cables of the wireless router, whether these are properly seated or not.
 If the issue does not resolve with any of the above settings, try connecting through the same WiFi using a different device.
-In case, the Wi-Fi router does not facilitate any device, contact the supplier or manufacturers of further support.
+In case, the Wi-Fi router does not facilitate any device, contact the supplier or manufacturer of further support.